 Johnny Gaddar and New York were enough examples of his acting prowess.
 Shortcut Romeo saw him in a different avatar.
 Though not a great film, Neil managed a good performance alongside Ameesha Patel.
 In Wazir, Neil had a small but potent role.
 If you delete 3G from your memory, you have a clear acting graph.
 I’m sure he just needs the right backing to make a grand entry back and claim his rightful place.

 There’s room at the top now more than ever with the Khans (SRK, Aamir, Salman) slowly but surely making way for another set of actors to make it at the first rung.
 Even Ajay Devgn is acting his age (Golmaal Again).
 Actors like Nawazuddin Siddiqui and Rajkummar Rao have made their mark.
 Neil could lend that X-factor!

 Anupam can learn from Aamir…

 Aamir Khan spells magic whenever he is invested in a project.
-As an actor, he goes beyond the call of ‘character’ to ensure he gives his 100 percent.
-Ghajini and Dangal are just two instances where he has subjected his body to grueling changes to meet the character head-on.
+As an actor, he goes beyond the call of ‘character’ to ensure he gives his 100 per cent.
+Ghajini and Dangal are just two instances where he has subjected his body to gruelling changes to meet the character head-on.
 Taare Zameen Par as a director saw his passion in film-making touch on a very important social topic.
 One can go on and on about his involvement in a film project.

 His recent offering as a producer and actor in Secret Superstar sees the same amount of involvement.
 Being a producer, he invested his money and time in a project he believed in.
 He also reinvented himself as an actor for this Advait Chandan film with a tacky music director character who has a heart of gold.